Pocket/extension-save-to-pocket/README.md

 Before you get started you will need to do the following:

 1. Register an API key from [https://getpocket.com/developer/](https://getpocket.com/developer/)
-2. Create a keys.json file with the folowing format:
+2. Create a keys.json file in the root directory of the project with the folowing format:

 ```json
 {